-Sakhalin Energy Investment Company Ltd. (hereinafter referred to as "Sakhalin Energy" or Company) considers regular and meaningful engagement with the public and other key stakeholders, as well as the public disclosure of relevant project information, to be important elements for the successful development of the Sakhalin-2 projec.
+Sakhalin Energy Investment Company Ltd. (hereinafter referred to as "Sakhalin Energy") regards regular and constructive engagement with the community and other key stakeholders, as well as public disclosure of relevant information about Sakhalin-2 as essential for the success of the project.
 To this end, since the very beginning Sakhalin Energy has actively sought to engage with stakeholders and provide information about its activities.
 This will continue throughout the life of the project.

-The Sakhalin Energy General Business Principles state a clear commitment to transparent and open stakeholder engagement.
-The Company is guided by these rules to achieve the following engagement objectives and approaches:
+The Sakhalin Energy General Business Principles establish rules for transparent and open stakeholder engagement.
+The Company is guided by these rules to achieve the following engagement goals and approaches:

-- it should be meaningful, purposeful and open, as inclusive as possible and practicable, and should incorporate as diverse range of views and interests as possible; - it should aim to build strong, positive relationships with the community and other stakeholders to provide effective mechanisms for the exchange of views about previously identified issues and the ways in which Sakhalin Energy manages them, and to create conditions where emerging issues of concern are brought to its attention and addressed in a timely manner; - it should be documented and the records or summary of the records made public where possible, except for those issues relating to personal information and privacy of individuals.
+- it should be meaningful, purposeful and open, as inclusive as possible and practicable, and should incorporate as diverse range of views and interests as possible; - it should aim to build strong, positive relationships with the community and other stakeholders to provide effective mechanisms for the exchange of views about previously identified issues and the ways in which Sakhalin Energy manages them, and to create conditions where emerging issues of concern are brought to its attention and addressed in a timely manner; - it should be documented, and the records or summary of the records made public where possible, except for those issues relating to personal information and privacy of individuals.

-The company's strategy for public consultation and disclosure of information has evolved over 20 years of engagement with Sakhalin communities and other stakeholders on the basis of the information received from them.
-This strategy shows the constructive approach of the Company to ensuring proper disclosure of information about the project activities, and proves that the Company has an effective means to take into account public concerns.
-In addition to feedback received as a result of stakeholder engagement, Sakhalin Energy complies with the requirements of RF legislation on public consultation, as well as the requirements of the International Finance Corporation (IFC Performance Standard 1, 2012) for the preparation of a Public Consultation and Disclosure Plan (hereinafter referred to as the "PCDP").
+Sakhalin Energy has been developing its strategy of disclosure campaigns and public consultations for over 25 years as part of its engagement with the residents of Sakhalin Island and other stakeholders based on the information received from them.
+This strategy shows the constructive approach of the Company to ensuring proper disclosure of information about the project activities and proves that the Company has enough capabilities to consider public concerns.
+In addition to feedback received as a result of stakeholder engagement, Sakhalin Energy complies with the requirements of RF legislation on public consultation, as well as the requirements of the International Finance Corporation (IFC Performance Standard 1, 2012) for the preparation of a Public Consultation and Disclosure Plan (hereinafter referred to as the "PCDP" or "Plan").

-This PCDP describes Sakhalin Energy's plans for public consultation and the disclosure of information for the OPF Compression Project (the Project or OPFC Project) executed by Sakhalin Energy.
+This PCDP describes plans for public consultation and the disclosure of information associated with execution of the OPF Compression Project (hereinafter referred to as the Project or the OPFC Project) by Sakhalin Energy.

-The PCDP (hereinafter referred to as Plan) has been developed to ensure that adequate and timely information is provided to Project affected people and other stakeholders, and that these groups are given sufficient opportunity to voice their opinions and concerns.
+The PCDP has been developed to ensure that adequate and timely information is provided to people and other stakeholders who could potentially be affected by Project, and that these groups are given sufficient opportunity to voice their opinions and concerns.
 The Project is aimed at open and regular communication with stakeholders in order to:

-- build trust, as well as understand and address stakeholders' concerns; - develop and maintain positive relationships with stakeholders that may be affected by or have an interest in the OPF Compression Project; - be informative so that stakeholders are fully aware of the Company's activities and maximise acceptance of the Project, as well as develop realistic expectations of the Project in terms of both the benefits and impacts; - provide a continuous mechanism to receive and respond to feedback from communities and to incorporate such feedback into the Project decision making; - develop measures to mitigate the potential for negative publicity and thus avoid reputation damages; - assess the effectiveness of mitigation measures through regular monitoring and make improvements where deemed necessary.
+- build trust, as well as understand and address stakeholders' concerns; - develop and maintain positive relationships with stakeholders that may be affected by or have an interest in the OPF Compression Project; - be informative so that stakeholders are fully aware of the Company's activities and maximise acceptance of the Project, as well as develop realistic expectations of the Project in terms of both the benefits and impacts; - provide a continuous mechanism to receive and respond to feedback from communities and to incorporate such feedback into the Project decision making; - develop measures to mitigate the potential for negative publicity and thus avoid reputation damages; - assess the effectiveness of mitigation measures through regular monitoring and make improvements were deemed necessary.

 This Plan is a dynamic document that will be continuously reviewed and updated to accommodate changes in the Project through all the stages of its implementation.
-Subsequently, during operation, the Plan will be incorporated into the Company's Public Consultations and Disclosure Plan which is the subject for annual review, update, and approval by lenders.
+Subsequently, during operation phase, the Plan will be incorporated into the Company's Public Consultations and Disclosure Plan which is the subject for annual review, update, and approval by lenders.